DarkNoise-dev/GiphyModule/README.md

 ![image](https://user-images.githubusercontent.com/42913703/85051053-4c823080-b197-11ea-8cc5-e7f5de71a126.png)

-After you done that go to your main file and import giphyApi.
+When you have done that go to your main file and import giphyApi.

 ![image](https://user-images.githubusercontent.com/42913703/85050582-9ae2ff80-b196-11ea-81b0-31761382e380.png)